-An autonomous body within the OECD framework, seeking “to ensure reliable, affordable and clean energy” for all.
-The International Energy Agency examines the full spectrum of energy issues including oil, gas and coal supply and demand, renewable energy technologies, electricity markets, energy efficiency, access to energy, demand side management and much more.
+It seeks “to ensure reliable, affordable and clean energy” for all by examining the full spectrum of energy issues.
+This includes oil, gas and coal supply and demand, renewable energy technologies, electricity markets, energy efficiency, access to energy, demand side management and much more.
 Major foci are energy security and energy poverty, energy development and carbon capture, environmental awareness and climate change, and engagement worldwide.
-IEA has 30 member countries.
+IEA has 30 member countries and it is an autonomous body within the OECD framework.

 Programs: